valeryantonella/HackerNews_StackBuilders/README.md

 # Hacking News Web Scraping Project

 ## Overview
-This repository contains the code for a web crawler implemented in [insert your preferred language].
-The web crawler is designed to extract information from the first 30 entries on Hacker News.
-It retrieves details such as the title, order number, number of comments, and points for each entry.
-Additionally, the crawler allows for filtering operations based on specific criteria, as outlined below.
+This repository contains the code for a web crawler implemented in Javascript.
+The web crawler is designed to extract information from Hacker News entries.
+Retrieves details such as title, order number, number of comments and points for each entry.
+Additionally, the tracker allows you to filter trades based on specific criteria, as described below.
+Finally, it has an automated testing module carried out with Jest, which tests the different filtering and sorting functions.

 ## Installation